tpgmartin/machine-learning-nanodegree/capstone/report.md

 Although varying the number of parameters did not appreciably increase the testing accuracy, we can spot a few trends,

-* Increasing k improved the classifier accuracy, at least up to a point - see rows where k equals 100 and 200 in the first table.
+* Increasing k improved the classifier accuracy.
 However, this comes at a cost of longer processing times
 * Increasing PC improved classifier accuracy, more siginficantly than k.
 This is perhaps to be expected as the resulting dataset has more features to use.